SCC-Loc: A Unified Semantic Cascade Consensus Framework for UAV Thermal Geo-Localization: Proposed Method

-Having obtained the coarse candidate set $\mathcal{R}$, we next establish a semantic interaction mechanism to dynamically align the viewport for each $I_{\text{db}}^k \in \mathcal{R}$.
-Diverging from the texture-oriented GeM features used in global retrieval, we leverage the [CLS] token $t_{\text{cls}}^{q} \in \mathbb{R}^D$~\cite{dosovitskiy2020image} extracted via $\Phi_{\text{DINOv2}}$—which encapsulates the global semantic context of the UAV view—to interrogate the dense patch features $F_{\text{db}}^k \in \mathbb{R}^{H \times W \times D}$ of the $k$-th satellite candidate.
+Having obtained the coarse candidate set $\mathcal{R}$, we next establish a semantic interaction mechanism to adaptively adjust the satellite viewport for each $I_{\text{db}}^k \in \mathcal{R}$.
+Unlike the retrieval-oriented GeM descriptor used for global ranking, we use the [CLS] token $t_{\text{cls}}^{q} \in \mathbb{R}^D$~\cite{dosovitskiy2020image}, extracted by $\Phi_{\text{DINOv2}}$, to represent the global semantic context of the UAV view, and correlate it with the dense patch features $F_{\text{db}}^k \in \mathbb{R}^{H \times W \times D}$ of the $k$-th satellite candidate.
 This interaction generates a semantic correlation heatmap $M \in \mathbb{R}^{H \times W}$ via pixel-wise cosine similarity, providing precise spatial guidance for the subsequent adaptive cropping:

 where $(i,j)$ denotes the spatial coordinates within the $H \times W$ feature map, $\text{Norm}(\cdot)$ denotes the $L_2$-normalization operation, and $\langle \cdot, \cdot \rangle$ represents the dot product.
 This heatmap highlights regions in the satellite imagery that semantically align with the global view of the UAV.